Chief, United States Navy SEAL

 Chris Scott Kyle was born to parents, Wayne and Deby Kyle.
 He has a younger brother, Jeff who is a Marine Corps Veteran – serving from 2000 to 2008.
 Chris met his wife Taya in his first year of service (1999), they were married in 2002, and later had two children.
 Before entering the Navy, he attended Tarleton State in Stephenville, Texas where he rode bucking horses and worked ranches in the local area.
 A debilitating arm injury from rodeo competition almost cut his hopes of becoming a Navy SEAL, but in true Kyle fashion, he persevered and graduated BUD/S (Basic Underwater Demolition / SEAL) with Class 233 in March 2001.

 From 1999 to 2009, U.S. Navy SEAL Chris Kyle recorded the most sniper kills in United States military history.
-Iraqi insurgents feared Kyle so much, they named him al-Shaitan (“the devil”} and placed a bounty on his head.
+Iraqi insurgents feared Kyle so much, that they named him al-Shaitan (“the devil”} and placed a bounty on his head.
 Kyle earned legendary status among his fellow Teammates, Marines, and other military soldiers and airmen, whom he protected with deadly accuracy from rooftops and stealth positions.

 Chief Kyle served four combat tours in Operation Iraqi Freedom and other clandestine operations for the United States Navy and Marines.
 For his unrelenting bravery in battle, he was awarded two Silver Stars, five Bronze Stars with Valor, two Navy and Marine Corps Achievement Medals, as well as one Navy and Marine Corps Commendation.
 The Jewish Institute for National Security Affairs awarded him with the Grateful Nation Award.
 He was shot twice, survived multiple helicopter crashes, and was involved in six IED attacks.